toHartel/bt-tobias-hartel/README.md

 The selected methods include [Synthpop non-parametric](https://synthpop.org.uk/index.html) [2], [DataSynthesizer](https://pypi.org/project/DataSynthesizer/) [3] and four methods from the [Synthetic Data Vault](https://sdv.dev/) (SDV) [4], namely GaussianCopula, CopulaGAN, TVAE and CTGAN.
 To assess the SDG methods the evaluation is conducted using five differently sized educational datasets.
 For more information on the specific datasets see the [_original\_data_](https://gitlab.informatik.hu-berlin.de/cses_students/bt-tobias-hartel/-/tree/main/scripts/data/original_data?ref_type=heads) folder.
 For each dataset a distinct jupyter notebook is created to carry out the evaluation and the results are accumulated one by one.

 ## Usage

-To carry out the evaluation from scratch, the existing generated datasets and result CSV files need to be deleted.
+> To carry out the generation and evaluation from scratch, the existing generated datasets and result CSV files need to be **deleted**, i.e.:
+- in scripts/data/original_data inside the directory for the respective dataset _test_data.csv_ and _train_data.csv_
+- in scripts/synthetic_data inside the directory for the respective dataset all six synthetic datasets (e.g. _ctgan.csv_)
+- in scripts/results/plots for both dcr and mia **all plots** for the respective dataset
+- in scripts/results/tables inside the CSV file for each evaluation metric the **six entries** where the entries in column _datasets_ is the number of the respective dataset (e.g. 1 for _1_university_of_jordan_)

 ## Repository Structure